RexKizzy22/micro-bank/NOTE.md

 - Read Uncommitted: Transactions can see data written by other uncommitted transactions
 - Read Committed: Transactions can only see data written by other committed transactions
 - Repeatable Read: Same read query always returns same results
-- Serializable: Can achieve same result if execute transactions serially in some order instead of concurrently
+- Serializable: Can achieve same result if we execute transactions serially in some order instead of concurrently

 **These levels are usually associated with 4 read phenomena:**